vitaly-m/postgis-diesel/README.md

 # PostGIS Diesel

-Extension for Diesel framework to support PostGIS types.
+Extension for Diesel framework to support [PostGIS types](https://postgis.net/).
+It provides support for both the `postgres` and, optionally, the `sqlite` backends.
+While the former is enabled by default with the `postgres` feature, the latter requires the `sqlite` feature to be enabled.

-# Example of Usage
+## Example of Usage

 To ensure that the `Geometry` type is in scope, read [this guide] and add `postgis_diesel::sql_types::*` to the import_types key in your `diesel.toml` file.

 Assume that the table is defined like this:

 ```sql
 CREATE EXTENSION IF NOT EXISTS postgis;
 CREATE TABLE geometry_samples